 Sherlock HolmesFictional Detective

-The most famous detective in English literature
+Best known as: The most famous detective in English literature

-, who wrote about the detective in a series of 60 stories published between 1887 and 1927.
-Holmes was famous for his extra-keen powers of observation and deduction, which he used to solve perplexing crimes and mysteries.
+, who wrote about the amazing detective in a series of 60 stories published between 1887 and 1927.
+Sherlock Holmes was famous for his extra-keen powers of observation and deduction, which he used to solve perplexing crimes and mysteries.
 He operated from his flat at 221b Baker Street in London, assisted by his friend Dr. Watson

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.